 We provide tours of the Apache Generating Station on a regular basis to educate the public, civic groups, state legislators, members of Congress, and regulators about how we work to control costs and maintain the lowest rates possible.
 Here, Mike Nelson (r), director of power production, explains plant operations during a tour for Arizona Corporation Commissioner Andy Tobin, center.
 ACC staff members Matt Gress and Ron Bellus (l-r) also toured the plant.

-We are working to find affordable and efficient ways to meet new EPA regulations.
-In 2017, we plan to convert one of our two coal-fired units at Apache Generating Station to natural gas, and to add emission controls to the other coal unit, to comply with EPA regional haze requirements.
-In addition, we recently restructured and streamlined our management and staff to gain efficiencies.
-A sophisticated new budgeting process improves our ability to track expenses and financial trends.
-And our new partnership with ACES saves staffing costs and enhances service to our members.
+We have found affordable and efficient ways to meet new EPA regulations.
+In 2017, we will convert one of our two coal-fired units at Apache Generating Station to natural gas, and to add emission controls to the other coal unit, to comply with EPA regional haze requirements.
+And our partnership with ACES saves staffing costs and enhances service to our Members.

 Various federal and state regulators affect Arizona G&T Cooperatives, including the Arizona Corporation Commission (ACC), which regulates our rates, facilities sitings and other issues.